Back Arrow Back to Articles

 ½.
 Affiliate Marketing

 Last but by no means least is affiliate marketing.
 While this only qualifies as half an investment, affiliate marketing is still a great way to develop a passive income in the long run.
 To get involved in affiliate marketing, you’ll need to have a platform of some kind to promote other companies (affiliates).
-When you link to a company and someone purchases the product, you’ll get a portion of the sale – this is the passive income.
+When you link to a company, and someone purchases the product, you’ll get a portion of the sale – this is the passive income.
+Affiliate marketing is still extremely popular in the UK.
+As of 2026, brands are investing £1.8 billion (a 7.3% increase) and generating £20.7 billion in revenue

-How to build a passive income by affiliate marketing:
+How to build a passive income through affiliate marketing:

 In comparison to the previous seven passive income streams we’ve mentioned, affiliate marketing is focused more on investing your time as opposed to your money.
 Initially, affiliate marketing can be fairly time-consuming, as it is largely dependent on online traffic.
 If you don’t already have a platform with high volumes of traffic, you’ll probably need to dedicate a significant portion of your time to building this.